r-trigo/jekyll-blog/_drafts/connecting-sequelize-to-a-postgresql-cluster.md

 - pg2 (standby)
 - pg3 (witness)

 To make configurations run smoother, add your public SSH key when creating the droplets.
-You can also use the key pair I provided on [Github][98] for testing purposes.
+You can also use the key pair I provided on [Github][12] for testing purposes.
 >If you'd like to use only 2 droplets, you can ignore the 3rd node as it will be an PostgreSQL witness

+*Note: If you use an SSH private key which is shared publicly on the internet, your cluster can get hacked.*

 ![jscrambler-blog-connecting-sequelize-to-postgresql-cluster-create-3-droplets](https://blog.jscrambler.com/content/images/2020/08/jscrambler-blog-connecting-sequelize-to-postgresql-cluster-create-3-droplets.png)